 - Trail running shoes – good grip, half to full size bigger than normal for toe movement, tried and tested.

-- Socks – two pairs can be enough.
-I will buy many pairs of Chinese sports here in Thamel socks for ~$1 and discard a pair every day.
+- Socks – two pairs can be enough through a pair per day will be luxury.
+You can buy pairs of Chinese sports socks here in Thamel for ~$2 and discard a pair every day.

 - Shorts – may be slightly warm for tights on the first few stages